 What if my SOC 2 controls fail?

 If your SOC 2 controls fail during the attestation audit, the auditor will issue you a list of exceptions to address.
-Although it’s rare, you can be issued an adverse opinion if you fail to remediate flagged issues and multiple critical controls fail.
+You can also receive an adverse opinion if you fail to remediate flagged issues and multiple critical controls fail.

 How often do I need a new SOC 2 audit?

 In practice, SOC 2 reports are considered outdated after ~12 months.
-It’s recommended to undergo a fresh SOC 2 audit annually to ensure your controls remain effective.
+Clients will expect a year over year SOC attestation.
+It’s necessary to undergo a fresh SOC 2 audit annually to ensure your controls remain effective.

 Preparing for a SOC 2 audit